by Texas Homesteader ~

 Things no longer get snagged on other utensils when I’m trying to fetch them.
-The drawer no longer snags as I’m trying to open it. (ugh)
+The drawer no longer snags as I’m trying to open or close it. (ugh)

 Too much?
 OK, well at least it does get me in and out of the kitchen quicker!

 I must say this has been by far my easiest decluttering move this year.
-Give it a try!
+And you can do it too.